Tdap Vaccine

 -

-The only medical reason to not get the Tdap vaccine is if you have previously had an anaphylactic reaction to a component of the Tdap vaccine in the past.
-Talk to your healthcare provider if you've experienced a serious reaction to the Tdap vaccine before.
+The only medical reason for not getting the Tdap vaccine is if you've had a severe allergic reaction to a part of the Tdap vaccine in the past.
+If you've experienced an allergic reaction to the Tdap vaccine (or any other vaccine) before, make sure to discuss it with your healthcare provider.

 See Infographic: Tdap Vaccine: Benefits & What to Expect